veo-labs/openveo-moodle-block/README.md

 # OpenVeo Moodle Block

-OpenVeo Moodle Block is a Moodle block plugin which communicate with [Openveo Publish](https://github.com/veo-labs/openveo-publish) web service.
+OpenVeo Moodle Block is a Moodle block plugin which communicates with [Openveo Publish](https://github.com/veo-labs/openveo-publish) web service.

 OpenVeo Moodle Block adds the following features:

 - Add a video block on a course to see the latest video avalaible on [Openveo Publish](https://github.com/veo-labs/openveo-publish) related to a course ID
 - List all published videos from [Openveo Publish](https://github.com/veo-labs/openveo-publish) related to a course ID
-- Administrate published videos inside moodle to add a validation level
+- Administrate published videos inside Moodle to add a validation level
-- Display the Openveo Player with slides and chapters sync in a moodle page
+- Display the OpenVeo Player with slides and chapters sync in a Moodle page

 # Getting Started